joedolson/wp-accessibility/readme.txt

 * Remove redundant title attributes from page lists, category lists, and archive menus.
 * Add post titles to standard "read more" links.
 * Address some accessibility issues in the WordPress admin styles
+* Add labels to standard WordPress form fields if missing

 = Accessibility Tools built into WP Accessibility: =